commercetools/enzyme-extensions/README.md

 });
 ```

-This quickly got out of hand and the "lines to first `it`" became too many.
-Tests felt bloated and brittle with a lot of noise around the actual important things.
-However, the logic felt repetitive which is often a good fit for a tool.
+This quickly gets out of hand and the "lines to first `it`" becames too many.
+Tests feel bloated and brittle with a lot of noise around the actual important things.
+However, this logic feels repetitive which is often a good fit for a tool.
 This is where `expand` comes into play.
 The above would become:

 ```js
 let wrapper;